greenm01/vb4x/docs/ec4x_specs.md

 | 3                  | 45       | 12 - 20   |
 | 4                  | 60       | 8 - 20    |

-Fleets containing a Raider roll a 1D20 on the table above, with the approproate Stealth tech level, for a chance of going undetected by rival forces.
+Fleets containing a Raider roll a 1D20 on the table above, with the appropriate Stealth tech level, for a chance of going undetected by rival forces.
 The number of Raiders in the fleet does not affect the roll, nor rate multiple chances.

 ### 2\.4.4 Starbases